 A wonderful vision of the honey-colored stone, Jaffa is chilled-out pretty harbor town with an illustrious past as a big port.
 Made for aimless wandering and house to a best flea market, Jaffa offers an old-world style respite from the modern thrum of Tel Aviv next door.

 Israel flights can be made affordable if you pick a flight at midday.
-Booking a flights to Israel cheap in the afternoon will likely mean higher prices.
+Booking cheap flights to Israel in the afternoon will likely mean higher prices.

 At the moment, Wednesday is the most perfect day to take a flights to Israel direct.
 Saturday is likely to be the most expensive.